EvaGomes/sdistr2020-group48/README.md

 - Assumes only one thread queues tasks (in case this changes, flag `last_task_id_assigned` must be considered a shared resource as well and be accessed only when a lock was acquired).

+- Memory leaks...

+- Write-operations are not replicated to the backup server